What is REM Sleep and How Much Do You Need?

 Not getting enough REM can have negative effects on your overall health.
 Various research has linked a lack of REM sleep to:

-If you’re worried about whether you’re getting enough quality REM sleep, there are ways you can help to improve this.
-Most of these ways are also general tips for sleeping better, which will have a knock-on effect for your REM sleep.
+If you’re worried about whether you’re getting enough quality REM sleep, there are ways you can help to improve this situation.
+Most of these methods are also general tips for sleeping better, which will have a knock-on effect on your REM sleep.

 Although you may not be able to control this all the time, if you ensure your sleep environment is right for you, this should help you to sleep through the night thus, helping you get your recommended amount of REM sleep.
 So, make sure your room is at a comfortable temperature, use blackout blinds or an eye mask if there are bright lights outside, and even use earplugs if you’re in a noisy area.

 The best way to improve your REM sleep is to simply get enough quality sleep.
 It’s an important part of your nightly sleep cycles, which can affect your overall health.
 Sleep is important for your wellbeing, so don’t let it slip and try to make sure that you’re getting enough!